Aktueller Stand/Last update: 25/10/2016.

 The audience knows who is the boos, but the characters ib them they are clueless.

 I liked how the characters are placed.
 Kristoffer who is hired by Ravn who in fact is The Boss of it all to sign a deal with a man who hates Danish people.
 And how the journey starts and how some secrets are revealed in the process was funny to watch.

 Lars has used the camera in a…

 Lars should do more comedy.
 The Boss of It All was shot with the fictitious Automavision, a brand of software that chooses how to frame and edit each shot without the interference of a director.
 This makes for a very jarringly put-together motion picture.
-What people don't realize is that the Automavision has become sentient in the meantime, and actually managed to win the Oscar for Best Director in 2011.
+What people don't realize is that the Automavision has become sentient in the meantime, and actually managed to win the Oscar for Best Director in 2011 for making The King's Speech.
 Congratulations to you, Automavision.

 Il grande capo : una commedia (?!) di Von Trier